ou-ecolab/ecopad/README.md

 # Red cloud installation at CAC
+(Please!!! read the whole paragraph before pasting it's contents)

+In the day to day work **do not use the root account**.
+Only use it to set up your useraccount.
+Ohterwise **git  will not be able to track who changed what** on the server.

-(Please!!! read the whole paragraph before pasting it's contents) You need to have a CAC account (Cornell Advanced Computing) and access to project mm2796_0001!
+You need to have a CAC account (Cornell Advanced Computing) and access to project mm2796_0001!
 You can write an email to cac-help@cornell.edu